cosimoNigro/agnpy/docs/synchrotron.rst

     :width: 500px
     :align: center

-For more examples of Synchrotron radiation and cross-checks of literature results, check the tutorials.
+For more examples of Synchrotron radiation and cross-checks of literature results, check the synchrotron and ssc tutorial.

 API